 An introduction to derivatives

 Talk of derivatives flies around the investing world with much vigour.
-But many investors don’t fully understand the ins and outs of what derivatives are, how they work and the role they play in the financial system.
+But many investors don’t fully understand the ins and outs of what derivatives are, how they work, and the role they play in the financial system.

-Because of this, investors tend to regard derivatives as belonging in the domain of professional or ‘advanced’ investors and traders.
+Because of this, investors tend to regard derivatives as the domain of professional or ‘advanced’ investors and traders.
 Perhaps rightly so.
 As such, today we’ll talk about derivatives and how an ordinary investor should approach them.

 Let’s start by discussing why these instruments are called derivatives in the first place.
 Products are known as derivatives because they derive their value from another underlying asset or group of assets.
 These are usually shares, but can be anything from bonds to commodities, currencies or entire indexes.